vfarcic/devops26/manuscript/15-advanced-pipelines.md

 I already created a public image `vfarcic/codecov` based on that definition, so there is no action on your part.
 We can start using it right away.

-So, what do we need to integrate Codecov with out pipeline?
-We need to define theenvironment variable `CODECOV_TOKEN` required by the `codecov.sh` script.
+So, what do we need to integrate Codecov with our pipeline?
+We need to define the environment variable `CODECOV_TOKEN` required by the `codecov.sh` script.
 We'll also need to add a new step that will execute that script.
-We already know how to add steps but this time there is a twist.
+We already know how to add steps, but this time there is a twist.
 We need to make sure that the new step is executed inside a container created from `vfarcic/codecov` image converted into a pipeline agent.

 All in all, we need to figure out how to define environment variables as well as to define an agent based on a custom container image.